Gloria Dea: Film and art career

 As her career in show magic came to an end, she moved to Southern California and became an actress in Hollywood films from the mid-1940s to late 1950s, adopting the stage name Gloria Dea.
 For much of this time, Dea was contracted with Columbia Pictures.
 During the filming of 1944's Delightfully Dangerous, in which Dea performed as a dancer, producer Charles R. Rogers paused filming for twenty minutes so that Dea could marry her fiancé, orchestra leader Jack Statham.
 The couple had been unable to marry previously due to time clashes with their work schedules.
 By March 1945, Dea and Statham had separated.
 Dea's second marriage was to Hal Borne, noted for being the rehearsal pianist of Fred Astaire.
 They were married in Los Angeles in April 1946.
 In 1952, Dea took on her most prominent role, playing the lead of native girl Princess Pha in the 1952 film King of the Congo, in which she starred opposite Buster Crabbe.
 Her other film credits include Mexicana (1945) and Plan 9 from Outer Space (1957).

 In 1954, Dea represented the American Guild of Variety Artists as a founding board member of the San Fernando Labor Co-ordinating Council, a united San Fernando Valley area labor union group that predated the merger of the AFL-CIO.
 Credit for the Council's founding was given to Jack Shulem, from the International Typographical Union.
 By 1956, they had married, and she was using the name Gloria Dea Shulem while continuing on the Council board.

 The couple lived in Burbank, California, in a house which Dea decorated with Greek gods which she drew using charcoal, oil paint, and gold leaf, and curtains that she had received national coverage for, decorated with drawings and glued-on beads.
 Besides labor and art, Dea was active in Burbank community organizations, being chair of the Hobby Show, and member of the Women's Council, B'nai Brith, Beautiful Committee, and Hadassah, often accompanying her mother.
 Dea was elected president of the Burbank Hadassah in 1957, and won a Women's Council service award in 1964.

 Later life

 After leaving the entertainment industry, Dea sold insurance, and then new and used cars for a Chevrolet dealership in the San Fernando Valley.
 She later moved back to Las Vegas in 1980, residing in the Paradise Palms community with her husband, Sam Anzalone, a fellow auto dealer she met at the Chevrolet dealership.
 Anzalone died in January 2022, and Dea turned 100 in August.
 She celebrated the event at the Westgate Las Vegas with other magicians, including David Copperfield.
-Dea occasionally performed magic tricks at the assisted-living residence in Las Vegas, where she lived.
+Dea occasionally performed magic tricks at the assisted-living residence in Las Vegas where she lived.

-Dea died from coronary artery disease at her Las Vegas residence, on March 18, 2023, at the age of 100.
+Dea died from coronary artery disease at her Las Vegas residence on March 18, 2023, at age 100.